wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-social-crm-with-django-and-the-vonage-messages-api.md

 8. Install Ngrok.
 Ngrok provides you with a publicly available URL that forward requests to your locally running application.
 Go to the [Ngrok download page](https://ngrok.com/download) and follow the instructions to set Ngrok up on your computer.

 Now that you have the pre-requisites completed.
 You need to set up your development environment for the tutorial.
 You need Python >= 3.6, Django 3.
 Also, I recommend using Visual Studio as your IDE.

+## Project Set-up

+### 1. Create and Activate Your Virtual Environment

+Create a directory for your project if you haven't done that already.
+Change your working directory to the directory you just created.
+Then, run the following commands to create and activate a virtual environment for your project.

+\`python3 -m venv sales-env\`

+\`source sales-env/bin/activate\`

+### 2. Install the Required Packages

+It would be time-consuming to install our packages one after the other because we have a lot of them.
+Hence, copy all the packages we need in a .txt file and install everything with one command.
+Create a \`requirements.txt\` file in the directory created in step 1.
+Copy and paste the code snippet below in your \`requirements.txt\` file.